Signs of Vitamin Overdose

 Having good health is in our hands

-We all know vitamins are good for us, but did you know some of them are frequently consumed in inappropriate amounts?
-Vitamins such as Vitamin D, Vitamin A, Vitamin B6 (pyridoxine), and Vitamin B3 (niacin) are among the most commonly misdosed nutrients.
+We all know vitamins are good for us, but did you know some are frequently taken in the wrong amounts?
+Nutrients such as Vitamin D, Vitamin A, Vitamin B6 (pyridoxine), and Vitamin B3 (niacin) are among the most commonly misdosed.
+They are easy to buy, widely recommended, and often assumed to be harmless at any dose, so people stack supplements hoping for more energy, stronger immunity, or better skin, without realizing that too much can backfire.

-Before choosing your supplements, it’s worth reading our blog: Which Vitamins Are Commonly Non-Vegetarian?
+Before choosing your supplements, it is worth reading our blog: Which Vitamins Are Commonly Non-Vegetarian?

 Commonly misdosed vitamins like D, A, B6, and B3 can be harmful if taken in excess.